-Seton Teaching Fellows is run by a faith-based non-profit called Seton Education Partners.
-Seton Education Partners expands opportunities for parents in underserved communities to choose an academically excellent, character rich, and vibrantly Catholic education for their children.
+Seton Teaching Fellows is run by a national non-profit called Seton Education Partners.
+Seton Education Partners expands opportunities for parents in underserved communities to choose an academically excellent, character-rich, and—for those who seek it—vibrantly Catholic education for their children.

-You will serve at a Seton Network School with elementary & middle-aged scholars, sharing your gifts and talents to help them achieve their full potential.
-Your primary role will be to lead your student disciples to Christ by introducing them to the life-saving message of the Gospel.
+You will serve at a Seton network school with elementary and middle-aged children, sharing your gifts and talents to help them achieve their full potential.
+Your primary role will be to lead children to Christ by introducing them to the life-saving message of the Gospel.
 In your role, you will have an opportunity to grow as an incredible educator while helping your students grow in knowledge and virtue.
-Seton Teaching Fellows are devoted to ensuring that underserved children make it to college and heaven.
-We can promise you that you will never be bored in your role as a fellow!
+Seton Teaching Fellows are devoted to ensuring that children in underserved communities make it to college and heaven.
+We can promise you that you will never be bored in your role as a Fellow!

 Seton Teaching Fellows begin the year with a program and instructional orientation, which focuses on building community and sharing faith experiences with one another and an intensive introduction to the foundations, skills, and mindsets necessary to be an effective educator.
 Throughout their missionary year, Seton Teaching Fellows receive ongoing training to improve their service, learn new skills and be the best educator they can be.

-Seton Teaching Fellows serve at Seton Network Schools in New York and Ohio.
+Seton Teaching Fellows serve at Seton network schools in New York City and Cincinnati, Ohio.

 No!
-Seton Teaching Fellows are given a modest living stipend so that your focus can be on your service & your community.
+Seton Teaching Fellows are given a modest living stipend so that your focus can be on your service and your community.

 No. In order to be most present to your community and your mission, we ask that you do not take an additional job.

 As long as you’re done with your school by the middle of July, you are eligible to join next year’s cohort.
 The first few weeks of the fellowship are packed full between orientation and onboarding.
-Both experiences are essential to ensuring that you are completely ready for the start of the school year; thus, it is absolutely necessary for you to be fully present from the start and prior commitments to school could prohibit this from occurring.
+Both experiences are essential to ensuring that you are completely ready for the start of the school year; thus, it is absolutely necessary for you to be fully present from the start.
+Prior commitments to school could prohibit this from occurring.

 We cover your transportation to and from your placement site.

 No—as long as you’re committed to a year of service and living simply in community, we invite you to apply.
-Because you live in a community with other young adults, we cannot accept married individuals or those with any dependents.
+We cannot accept married individuals or those with any dependents.

-Seton Teaching Fellows accepts students with various degrees; however, your stipend will be unchanged regardless of the degree or the experience that you bring with you.
-The priority for the year is to serve the children at your placement school so as long as an individual is prepared for this task, all graduates are invited to apply.
+Seton Teaching Fellows accepts students with various degrees; however, your stipend will be unchanged regardless of the degree or the experience that you have.
+The priority for the year is to serve the children at your placement school.
+So as long as an individual is prepared for this task, all graduates are invited to apply.